MathisDetourbet/Docha-iOS/Pods/Target Support Files/Pods-Docha/Pods-Docha-acknowledgements.markdown

 ## Fabric

-Fabric: Copyright 2015 Twitter, Inc. All Rights Reserved.
+Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 OSS: http://get.fabric.io/terms/opensource.txt

 ## FirebaseAnalytics

-Copyright 2016 Google Inc.
+Copyright 2016 Google

 ## FirebaseInstanceID

-Copyright 2016 Google Inc.
+Copyright 2016 Google

 ## Google